 Are there any tests that I must take before I can enroll in any courses?

 Possibly.
-You may need college placement tests prior to taking math or English courses.
+You may need college placement testing prior to beginning your prerequisite coursework.

 Can prerequisites be completed at a school other than LCCC?